chadlavi/recipes/food/desserts/cookies/chow-mein-noodle-cookies.md

 - 1 can of Chow Mein Noodles

 ## Directions

-1. Melt the butierscotch bits in a microwave or in a double boiler.
+1. Melt the butterscotch bits in a microwave or in a double boiler.
 2. Add Peanut Butter and Noodles.
 Stir.
 3. Spoon drop cookies onto wax paper covered cookie sheet.
 4. Refrigerate before eating.